Sri Lanka - North to South Photo Tour - full itinerary

 Negombo — Anuradhapura — Mihintale

-Later in the morning, we check out of our hotel and set off on the drive to Anuradhapura, which takes around four hours, allowing time to stop along the way as and when photographic opportunities present themselves.
+Early this morning, we join the locals as they gather for the fish auction at the wet market, selling everything from minos to sharks.
+We then return to the hotel and enjoy breakfast together.
+Afterwards, we check out of our hotel and set off on the drive to Anuradhapura, which takes around four hours, allowing time to stop along the way as and when photographic opportunities present themselves, and a scheduled stop at a Hindu Temple with a reputation as a good place for exorcising bad spirits by smashing coconuts.

 Day 4: